A typical FMEA training takes 1 day. During this training, we will discuss at least below topics.

 Transition Training VDA-AIAG

-The new harmonized VDA-AIAG FMEA manual was released in June 2019.
-We offer transition training to help organizations prepare for the new FMEA standard.
+The harmonized VDA-AIAG FMEA manual was released in June 2019.
+We offer transition training to help organizations implement this latest FMEA standard.
 Contact your account manager or firstname.lastname@example.org for more information or a quote.